 923 Decatur, New Orleans, Louisiana 70116

 A full muffaletta (or muffuletta) from the Central Grocery in New Orleans.
 These are really tasty and travel well.
-I make sure to pick up one (or more) each time I am in New Orleans.
+I make sure to pick up one (or more) each time I am in New Orleans, as I did yesterday.
+And, it tasted better today, too.